-I am still working with these soldiers, but my focus is shifting onto looking at the other side of these wars.
+I am still working with these soldiers.
+But my focus is shifting onto looking at the other side of these wars.
 The Iraqis and Afghans who have been affected by the war.
 The diasporas of refugees around the world as a result of these wars.
-I was recently in Bavaria, which has very strict immigration laws, to look at one of these refugee camps where Afghan refugees are essentially in limbo, confined to Hitler-esque barracks for years at a time with limited support from the local government.
-The fallout from these wars is that, and it will continue for many years.
+I was recently in Bavaria, which has very strict immigration laws, to look at one of these refugee camps where Afghan refugees are essentially in limbo, confined to a Hitler-era barracks for years at a time with limited support from the local government.
+The fall out from these wars is that, and it will continue for many years.

-As well as war zones, you have also worked in civilian situations, photographing daily life in America, or the Egyptian revolution, or postearthquake Haiti.
-How does your working style differ in these settings?
+As well as warzones, you have also worked in civil situations, photographing daily life in America.
+Or the Egyptian revolution, or post-earthquake Haiti.
+How does your working style differ in these different settings?

+I try to work pretty consistently wherever I go.
 I find myself attracted to fairly similar things in most situations.
-What I like about photography is that I can make myself as open as possible to what the place has to offer—obviously you can't avoid having a point of view, but you can be confronted by beautiful, novel, confusing, or shocking things without warning.
-That can happen in a war zone, or anywhere.
+What I like about photography is that I can make myself as open as possible to what the place has to offer – obviously you can't avoid having a point of view but you can be confronted by beautiful, novel, confusing or shocking things without warning.
+That can happen in a warzone, or anywhere.
 I think as long as you are keeping your eyes open, it’s much the same.

 Click through to see more photography by Peter van Agtmael.

 AFGHANISTAN.
 August 18, 2009.
 US Marines play a game involving landing beanbags in a hole as a helicopter lands in the background in a cloud of dust.

 AFGHANISTAN.
 August 17, 2009.
 A Marine Sergeant and an Afghan village elder during a lull in conversation at a Marine base in Mian Poshtay.